-The consultant must have a minimum of one registered professional engineer (RPEQ) on staff who can demonstrate expertise in the field of geotechnical engineering.
+Prequalification for GE1 and GE2, the consultant must have a minimum of one registered professional engineer (RPEQ) on staff who can demonstrate expertise in the field of geotechnical engineering.
 This expertise in geotechnical engineering should have been associated with infrastructure development projects for road authorities.